YukidouSatoru/sphia/docs/en/usage.md

 ## Speed chart

 Only displayed when statistics are enabled.
+When multi-outbound support is enabled, this chart shows the total speed, and the IP address obtained comes from the main proxy server.

 # Server page